John Rocque's maps of London: Legacy

 The map has been described as the most detailed and accurate map of 18th-century London ever produced.

 In 1981 a reduced facsimile edition of the map was published in volume format by Harry Margary in association with the Guildhall Library, with a superimposed grid, full place-name index, and introductory notes by Ralph Hyde, under the title The A to Z of Georgian London.

 Rocque's map forms the basis of a 21st-century project, Locating London's Past, to provide a GIS interface for researchers to map and visualise data concerning texts and artefacts that relate to the 17th and 18th centuries.
 To correct for distortions in the surveying and in the original paper sheets, a transformation of the map was required to rectify the images for georeferencing – Rauxloh provides an illustration of the requirement.
 The high resolution digital images of the 1746 map were supplied from the now-defunct Motco image database.

-In 2013 one of the originals of the map was offered for sale in "very good" condition at £30,000 although typically prices are less than £10,000.
+In 2014, an example of the map made over £85,000 in a sale at Christie's in London, with most examples making over £50,000 at auction.

 A 2008 historical crime drama, City of Vice, is a British television series set in Georgian London.
 To link between the various narrative scenes, Rocque's map is shown from above, then becomes three dimensional, and finally merges into the next film sequence.

 A high resolution copy of the map can be downloaded from the Library of Congress.